 The Pay It Forward Fertility Foundation was created to give hope to people who want to build a family.
-Established in 2008, this non-profit organization helps people of various circumstances afford fertility treatments that are not covered by health insurance.
+Established in 2008, this non-profit organization helps people of various circumstances afford fertility treatments (getting Clomid online, Nolvadex online, etc.) that are not covered by health insurance.

 The Pay It Forward Fertility Foundation was started with a generous donation from Lori and Rob Moscato of Raleigh, North Carolina.
 The Moscatos conceived their daughter through IVF.
 After giving birth to Sophia in 2007 they conceived their son Ryan on their own.
 “Rob and I feel so blessed and so fortunate to have two little miracles, each in their own way,” explains Lori Moscato.
 “We were fortunate to have health insurance coverage for our IVF treatments, but we know most people don’t.
 We want to help those couples because we can’t imagine life without our beautiful children and we want to pay it forward.”

 “This is a dream realized for us to be able to assist the Pay It Forward Fertility Foundation in helping couples build their families in this manner,” says Sameh K. Toma, MD, Executive Director of PIFFF.
 “The majority of couples with fertility issues can get pregnant if they seek treatment.
 However, finances stop many people from pursuing their options because many health insurance companies don’t cover fertility treatments.”

 The Pay It Forward Fertility Foundation accepts grant applications throughout the year with awards presented three to four times a year.
 A Board of Directors reviews each application thoroughly as part of the approval process.
 Recipients of grants through the foundation will be treated at any certified fertility clinic in the United States, as listed with the Society for Assisted Reproductive Technology (SART).